itsahnafarafat/saas-billing-api/README.md

 * **Invoices & Payments** – Track billing history and payment statuses.
 * **Secure REST Endpoints** – Authentication & permission-based access.
 * **Scalable Deployment** – Dockerized and deployed on **Railway** for production use.
+* **Automated Unit Testing** – Ensures reliability and correctness of models and API endpoints.

 ---